 If a puppy sees an older dog eating their poop, or the poop of other dogs or animals, they may learn the behaviour and start eating it to.
 Monkey see, monkey do – or rather, doggie see, doggie do…

-Sadly, coprophagia tends to be more likely in puppy mill dogs, or those who go hungry or are stuck in crates for long periods of time.
+Sadly, coprophagia tends to be more likely in puppy mill dogs, or those who go hungry.
+Because poop may have nutrients, and may be readily available, it makes sense to consume it.

 How to Stop The Feces Feasting